AlbusGuo/albus-latex-referencer/README.md

 Theorems & equations can be **dynamically/automatically numbered**, while you can statically/manually number them if you want.
 The number prefix can be either explicitly specified or automatically inferred from the note title.

-Thanks to the integration with [MathLinks](https://github.com/zhaoshenzhai/obsidian-mathlinks), links to theorems/equations are displayed with their title or number, similarly to the `cleveref` package in LaTeX.
+This plugin includes integrated MathLinks functionality, so links to theorems/equations are displayed with their title or number, similarly to the `cleveref` package in LaTeX.
 (No need for manually typing aliases!)

 You can also customize the appearance of theorem callouts using CSS snippets; see [here](https://ryotaushio.github.io/obsidian-latex-theorem-equation-referencer/theorem-callouts/styling.html).